-With an improved camera, lenses are next on the horizon and there are plenty to choose from either from Canon or third party, and while there are diamonds in the rough out there, it’s still a minefield of varying optical quality when it comes to choosing the best lens for the 5D Mark IV.
+With an improved camera, lenses are next on the horizon and there are plenty to choose from either from Canon or third-party while there are diamonds in the rough out there, it’s still a minefield of varying optical quality when it comes to choosing the best lens for the 5D Mark IV.

 This isn’t necessarily a list of the most expensive lenses you can buy, though many of the lenses are priced at the higher end due to their excellent quality.
-No, rather this round-up focuses on value for money, usability, optical quality, and build.
-Remember, the best lens is the one that serves the purposes of the photograph, so we’ve made sure to include some of the most common focal lengths, whether prime or zoom.
+No, instead this round-up focuses on value for money, usability, optical quality, and build.

 Features that make the best lenses stand out are built-in image stabilization for keeping shots steady during handheld use, superior lens coatings, fast autofocusing, wide apertures, and glass that reduces color fringing and ghosting.
 So if any of that sounds appealing, especially if you’re seeking a lens for specific uses such as weddings, real estate, or astrophotography, then bear that in mind as you move through the list.